willGraham01/PiranhasHalfyord/setting.md

 The wealthier citizens typically reside on the west bank, in slightly grander detached houses compared to the terraced houses that make up the majority of the east bank.
 The elite live in mansion houses that line the main street running from the market square to the magistrates office.
 All businesses that are based in the town and have a permanent premises are found on this side of the river too.

-FIXME: places that are very plot relevant, need maps or descriptions should have their own pages w/ links to resources if available.
-EG ordo magicae needs ot have the lab and upper floors described!

-FIXME: move descriptions from events and scenes into these sections, for streamlining.
-Explain this at top of this section or in the how to read section.

 ### The Docks